hmsyuan/DigitalRights/RtP/Country/Guidelines.md

 can monitor?
 > Or do they operate outside the law?
 ### ii.
 Law enforcement
->What law enforcement agencies are empowered by the law to monitor communications?
+> What law enforcement agencies are empowered by the law to monitor communications?
->For example, does this include the police, serious crime agenices, local/state police, tax inspectors, local councils, anti-corruption agencies?
+> For example, does this include the police, serious crime agenices, local/state police, tax inspectors, local councils, anti-corruption agencies?
 Under which law(s) do they operate?
-What are the limitations to the communications they can monitor?
+> What are the limitations to the communications they can monitor?

-Surveillance capabilities
+## Surveillance capabilities
-What do we know about the technical surveillance capabilities of the country?
+> What do we know about the technical surveillance capabilities of the country?
 Ways of answering this include looking at specific examples, eg what requests have come to light for the quote/purchase/delivery of surveillance technologies?
 Have any cases emerged that display the technology capabilities?

-Surveillance oversight, checks and balances
+## Surveillance oversight, checks and balances
-Are there any checks and balances mentioned in the text of the laws?
+> Are there any checks and balances mentioned in the text of the laws?
 Namely:
-- Is there a body or authority responsible for authorizing surveillance?
+> - Is there a body or authority responsible for authorizing surveillance?
-- Is there a reporting procedure that this body/authority must comply with?
+> - Is there a reporting procedure that this body/authority must comply with?
-- Is there a body or authority responsible for overseeing surveillance?
+> - Is there a body or authority responsible for overseeing surveillance?
-- Is there a reporting procedure that this body/authority must comply with?
+> - Is there a reporting procedure that this body/authority must comply with?
-- Are security agencies and/or service providers required to implement procedural safeguards while implementing surveillance?
+> - Are security agencies and/or service providers required to implement procedural safeguards while implementing surveillance?

-Surveillance case law
+## Surveillance case law
-Are there any interesting cases where courts have ruled on privacy, or cases pending before a Court?
+> Are there any interesting cases where courts have ruled on privacy, or cases pending before a Court?

-Examples of surveillance
+## Examples of surveillance
-Are there any examples of surveillance that have come to light, either through the courts or has been publically reported?
+> Are there any examples of surveillance that have come to light, either through the courts or has been publically reported?
 Who reported it, who conducted the surveillance and do they have a lawful authority to do so, who was/were the target(s), what was subject to surveillance (devices - phones and computers, but also type of data: text, phone calls, emails, etc.), what came out of it, if anything?

-Data protection laws
+## Data protection laws
-Are there laws/legal provisions addressing Data Protection?
+> Are there laws/legal provisions addressing Data Protection?
 If yes, do these contain provisions relating to access and disclosure of data to law enforcement or authorized authorities?
-Even if the country does not have a data protection law, that is also an important and interesting point that should be referred to in this section.
+> Even if the country does not have a data protection law, that is also an important and interesting point that should be referred to in this section.
 Is there a bill being discussed?
-Any external actors involved (CNIL, EU, CoE of Convention 108) Accountability mechanisms
+> Any external actors involved (CNIL, EU, CoE of Convention 108)

+## Accountability mechanisms
-i.
+### i.
 Habeas Data/subject access requests
-Is there a law in the country that allows (specifically) a person affected to find out what information is held about themselves?
-(This is sometimes called Habeus Data, or a Subject Access Request). ii.
+> Is there a law in the country that allows (specifically) a person affected to find out what information is held about themselves?
+(This is sometimes called Habeus Data, or a Subject Access Request).
+### ii.
 Freedom of Information
-Are there any laws or processes by which ordinary citizens can obtain information from the government (eg. a Freedom of Information law)?
+> Are there any laws or processes by which ordinary citizens can obtain information from the government (eg. a Freedom of Information law)?
-- What are the 'exceptions' if any to this law (for example 'national security' or 'company confidentiality’) that the government can cite to refuse to publish information? iii.
+> - What are the 'exceptions' if any to this law (for example 'national security' or 'company confidentiality’) that the government can cite to refuse to publish information?
+### iii.
 Consumer protection rules
-Does the country have consumer protection rules that cover data, for instance protecting consumer credit information? iv.
+> Does the country have consumer protection rules that cover data, for instance protecting consumer credit information?
+### iv.
 Data breaches: case law
-Are there any interesting cases where courts have ruled on data protection?
+> Are there any interesting cases where courts have ruled on data protection?
 Or cases pending before a Court?
-Are there any interesting cases that emerged from the work of the data protection authority, if there is one?
+> Are there any interesting cases that emerged from the work of the data protection authority, if there is one?

-Examples of data breaches
+## Examples of data breaches
-Are there any cases in which large amounts of personal data have been leaked to the public?
+> Are there any cases in which large amounts of personal data have been leaked to the public?
 For example, hacks of government databases, or publication of personal data.

-Identification schemes
+## Identification schemes
-Note: a potential source for this section is the World Bank's Identification for Development (ID4D) Global Dataset, which can be downloaded here: http://data.worldbank.org/datacatalog/id4d-dataset ID cards and databases
+> Note: a potential source for this section is the World Bank's Identification for Development (ID4D) Global Dataset, which can be downloaded here: http://data.worldbank.org/datacatalog/id4d-dataset

+## ID cards and databases
-Is there a national database or national ID card system in the country?
+> Is there a national database or national ID card system in the country?
-Within each of these databases:
+> Within each of these databases:
-• How many people are enrolled in it?
+> - How many people are enrolled in it?
-• When was it established?
+> - When was it established?
-• What kind of data does it collect?
+> - What kind of data does it collect?
-• Which agency is responsible for managing it and storing it?
+> - Which agency is responsible for managing it and storing it?
-• What can you find out about the software and hardware that is used for it?
+> - What can you find out about the software and hardware that is used for it?
-• Does it include a partnership with the private sector - national or international?
+> - Does it include a partnership with the private sector - national or international?

-Voter registration
+## Voter registration
-Does your country have a biometric voter registration system?
+>  Does your country have a biometric voter registration system?
-- What biometric data is recorded?
+> - What biometric data is recorded?
-- What company provides the technology?
+> - What company provides the technology?
 Where are voter cards produced?
 Where is the database stored (nationally or internationally?)
 - Has the database been used for any other purposes?
 Are voter ID cards used in other contexts, either officially or unofficially